Requirements for Degree in Sociology

 In order to receive credit (Pass or Pass with Distinction) for the senior requirement, all seniors must submit a final, bound copy of the research paper or senior thesis to the Department no later than the last day of classes of the second semester of their senior year.

 Barnard Institutional Review Board.
-Students wishing to publish research that includes human subjects must complete the Student as PI Worksheet with her research mentor.
+Students wishing to publish research that includes human subjects must complete the Student as PI Worksheet with their research mentor.
 A copy of this completed form should be retained by the student and the mentor until the research project is complete.
-Questions should be directed to the Barnard Institutional Review Board.
+Questions should be directed to the Barnard Institutional Review Board at email@example.com.

-Students may pursue a special combined major in Sociology and Women’s, Gender and Sexuality Studies.
-Students may also elect to pursue a double major in Sociology and another department or program.
-These special combined and double majors should be designed in consultation with the Chairs and/or faculty advisors in both departments.
+Students may pursue any one of these types of majors in Sociology and another department or program in consultation with the Chairs and/or faculty advisors in both departments.

 REQUIREMENTS FOR THE SOCIOLOGY MINOR